leterDieu/Stellarity-mcoc/docs/items/the_beginning_and_the_end.md

-# Spirit Dagger

-> :tada:{ .mirror } ***DEDICATED CONTENT*** :tada:
->
+!!! abstract ":tada:{ .mirror } Dedicated Content :tada:"
-> This feature is dedicated to kohara (*Developer*)
+	This feature is dedicated to **kohara_** (*Developer*)

+# The Beginning and The End

 <div class="result kohara-infobox-grid" markdown>
 <div markdown class="kohara-infobox-text">
-**Spirit Dagger** is a special weapon with the ability to attract Spirits on attacks, which can be teleported to from a distance to gain a short attack buff.
+**The Beginning and The End** is a pair of special daggers which have the ability to attract Spirits on attacks, and if both are used in a tandem - a second ability which allows players to telepot to aforementioned Spirits, gainin a short attack buff.

-It is intended to be a post-Dragon item, however obtaining it before killing the Ender Dragon is possible, though extremely tedious.

-<i class="icon-minecraft icon-minecraft-enchanted-book"></i> Spirit Dagger can be enchanted with any Sword enchantment.
+<i class="icon-minecraft icon-minecraft-enchanting-table"></i> Both daggers can be enchanted with any Sword enchantment.
 Certain enchantments will have new effects.

-<i class="icon-minecraft icon-minecraft-anvil"></i> Spirit Dagger can be repaired with <i class="icon-minecraft icon-minecraft-diamond"></i>Diamonds.
+<i class="icon-minecraft icon-minecraft-anvil"></i> Spirit Dagger can be repaired with <i class="icon-minecraft icon-minecraft-netherite-ingot"></i>Netherite Ingots.

 <br><br>